minthukha99/spmg7t4/README.md

 Section 7
 Team 4

-This project is running Nodejs(Backend) and Vuejs(Frontend) The database used in this project is MySQL
+This project is running Nodejs (Backend) and Vuejs (Frontend).
+The database used in this project is MySQL.

 ## Authors